Ezra & Esther Lesson 5

 The mathematicians among us may have noticed that the numbers of items in verses 9 and 10 do not add up to the total in verse 11.
 The total number of the articles listed in verses 9-10 is 2499, which is less than half of the total of 5400 given in verse 11.
 Why the difference?

 1. It is possible that the articles listed in verses 9-10 were those taken by Nebuchadnezzar and returned by Cyrus, while the total number in verse 11 includes the articles donated by those who remained behind (verses 4 and 6).
-But, as we will see in a moment, this explanation involving new vessels does not fit well with the reason these vessels are listed in the first place.
+But, as we will see in a moment, this explanation involving new vessels does not fit well with the reason these vessels are listed here in the first place.

-2. A very common view is that verses 9 and 10 list only the most important or the largest items, whereas verse 11 gives the total of all items.
-A possible problem with this view is the catchall category in verse 10 – “a thousand other vessels” – but that could mean a thousand other important vessels or large vessels.
+2. A very common view is that verses 9 and 10 list only the most important or the largest items, while verse 11 gives the total of all items.
+A possible problem with this view is the catch-all category in verse 10 – “a thousand other vessels” – but that could mean a thousand other important vessels or large vessels.
 A point in favor of this view is 2 Chronicles 36:18, which speaks of “all the vessels of the house of God, great and small.”

-It is interesting to note one thing that did not accompany the exiles back to Jerusalem – the ark of the covenant.
-Most likely, it was destroyed by Nebuchadnezzar, although Ethiopians will tell you today that it currently resides in their cathedral in Aksum, having been stolen from Solomon by the son of the Queen of Sheba!
+It may have been destroyed by Nebuchadnezzar, although Ethiopians will tell you today that it currently resides in their cathedral in Aksum, having been stolen from Solomon by the son of the Queen of Sheba!

 My opinion is that God took the ark back before it could be destroyed by the Babylonians.
-Some point to Revelation 11:19 as support for that position–”Then God’s temple in heaven was opened, and the ark of his covenant was seen within his temple” (although we need to be cautious that we not lift that figurative reference out of its proper context).
+Some point to Revelation 11:19 as support for that position – “Then God’s temple in heaven was opened, and the ark of his covenant was seen within his temple” (although we need to be cautious that we not lift that figurative reference out of its proper context).

 Of more concern to us than the numerical problem is the question of why this list is included here at all.
 What was the point of including this list?

-One commentator suggested that the purpose of the list is to stress that all of the vessels had been returned.
-But there are some problems with that view.
-First, this view has the immediate problem that the numbers don’t add up – if the purpose of the list was to really to stress that all had been returned, then wouldn’t we expect the numbers to add up?
-(But perhaps they did in the original, as we suggested with one of our theories.)
-A bigger problem, though, is that we know that not all of the vessels were returned.
-2 Kings 24:13 tells us that some were cut up into pieces by Nebuchadnezzar, presumably those that were too large to transport otherwise.
-Also, additional vessels are transported to Jerusalem later, as we will see in Ezra 7:19.
+But there is a problem with that view.
+We know that not all of the vessels were returned.
+2 Kings 24:13 tells us that some of the vessels were cut up into pieces by Nebuchadnezzar, presumably those that were too large to transport otherwise.
+Also, additional vessels would be transported to Jerusalem later, as we will see in Ezra 7:19.

-I think a better view is that what we see here is a key theme in the entire book – the theme of continuity.
 These were the same vessels that had been taken away long ago.
-These vessels, which verse 7 tells us had been brought forth out of Jerusalem, were now, as verse 11 tells us, were being brought from Babylon unto Jerusalem.
-They were the same vessels – and that is the key point here.
+These vessels, which verse 7 tells us had been brought forth out of Jerusalem, were now, as verse 11 tells us, being brought from Babylon unto Jerusalem.
+They were the same vessels – and I think that is the key point here.

 Those people who now returned were connected with those who had been taken.
 They were connected by families, and they were connected by the items they carried back with them.
 The exile had not created an irreparable breach – a restoration was possible.

 The mention of these vessels also provides further confirmation of the prophecies of Jeremiah, who was mentioned in verse 1.
 In Jeremiah 27:16, Jeremiah had told the people not to listen to the false prophets who said that the vessels of the Lord’s house shall now shortly be brought again from Babylon.
-In 27:22, Jeremiah said they would remain in Babylon until the day that God visited them, which is what we see happening right here in Ezra 1.
+Instead, in Jeremiah 27:22, Jeremiah said the vessels would remain in Babylon until the day that God visited them.

-That short phrase at the end of verse 11–”when the exiles were brought up from Babylonia to Jerusalem”–is one of the most important events in the history of the world.
-It certainly would not have been seen as such at the time (perhaps not even by those who were returning), but men are poor judges of the momentous.
+It certainly would not have been seen as such at the time (perhaps not even by those who were returning), and it is certainly not seen as such by most today, but mankind is a poor judge of the momentous.
 We tend to amplify that which is trivial and denigrate that which is important.

 We must always strive to see things as God sees them, and, when we do, we will see that the great news events of our own day are not that great at all.
 The truly momentous events are taking place right here among us as we work in the kingdom of Christ.